-THE history of those nations who originally possessed the north of Europe, is less known than their manners.
+THE history of those nations, who originally possessed the north of Europe, is less known than their manners.
 Destitute of the use of letters, they themselves had not the means of transmitting their great actions to remote posterity.
 Foreign writers saw them only at a distance, and described them as they found them.
-The vanity of the Romans induced them to consider the nations beyond the pale of their empire as barbarians, and consequently their history unworthy of being investigated.
+The vanity of the Romans induced them to consider the nations beyond the pale of their empire as barbarians; and. consequently, their history unworthy of being investigated.
 Their manners and singular character were matters of curiosity, as they committed them to record.
-Some men, otherwise of great merit, among ourselves, give in to confined ideas on this subject.
-Having early imbibed their idea of exalted manners from the Greek and Roman writers, they scarcely ever afterwards have the fortitude to allow any dignity of character to any nation destitute of the use of letters.
+Some men, otherwise of great merit, among ourselves, give into confined ideas on this subject.
+Having early imbibed their idea of exalted manners from the Greek and Roman writers. they scarcely ever afterwards have the fortitude to allow any dignity of character to any nation destitute of the use of letters.

 Without derogating from the fame of Greece and Rome, we may consider antiquity beyond the pale of their empire worthy of some attention.
-The nobler passions of the mind never shoot forth more free and unrestrained than in the times we arall barbarous.
-That irregular manner of life and those manly pursuits from which barbarity takes its name, are highly favourable to a strength of mind unknown in polished times.
-In advanced society the characters of men are more uniform and disguised.

-The human passions lie, in some degree, concealed behind forms and artificial manners; and the powers of the soul, without an opportunity of exerting them, lose their vigour.
-The times of regular government and polished manners are, therefore, to be wished for by the feeble and weak in mind.
-An ansettled state, and those convulsions which attend t, is the proper field for an exalted character, and the exertion of great parts.
+The nobler passions of the mind never shoot forth more free and unrestrained than in the times we call barbarous.
+That irregular manner of life, and those manly pursuits, from which barbarity takes its name, are highly favourable to a strength of mind unknown in polished times.
+In advanced society, the characters of men are more uniform and distances of the strength of the characters of men are more uniform and disguised.
+The human passions lie in some degree concealed behind forms and artificial manners; and the powers of the soul, without an opportunity of exerting them, lose their vigour.
+The times regular government, and polished manners, are therefore to be wished for by the feeble and weak in mind.
+An unsettled state, and those convulsions which attend it, is the proper field for an exalted character, and the exertion of great parts.
 Merit there rises always superior; no fortuitous event can raise the timid and mean into power.
-To those who look apon antiquity in this light, it is an agreeable prospect; and they alone can have real pleasure in tracing nations to their source.
+To those who look upon antiquity in this light, it is an agreeable prospect; and they alone can have real pleasure in tracing potions to their source.